redhym/Data-Analysis-Projects/README.md

 **Step 3:**

-Exploring the dataset - see Covid Porfolio Project.SQL file for more details.
+Exploring the dataset - Check out COVID Portfolio Project.sql file for more details.